Content

 Any action that diminishes open and free competition seriously undermines the integrity of the procurement process and may subject any School Food Authority/ Sponsoring Organization to bid protests.
 School Food Authorities/Sponsoring Organizations are responsible for properly responding to protests and concerns raised by potential contractors.
 Pursuant to 2 CFR 200, School Food Authorities/Sponsoring Organizations must have protest procedures in place to handle and resolve disputes relating to their procurements and must in all instances disclose information regarding a protest to the Illinois State Board of Education Nutrition Department.

-• Examine product packaging for identification of the country of origin; and
+• Examine product packaging for identification of the country of origin.

 • Ask the supplier for specific information about the percentage of U.S. content in the food product.